 Many business owners believe that having any type of design for their website will lead to customers converting… this isn’t the case.

-Sure, you’ll probably get a couple of phone calls and leads come through with a terrible or outdated looking website, but to continually grow your business, you must have a website that is built for the user.
+Sure, you’ll probably get a couple of phone calls and leads coming through with a terrible or outdated-looking website, but to continually grow your business, you must have a website that is built for the user.

 What I mean by that, is you need an optimized website.
 An optimized website includes a great user experience, easy navigation, and good call-to-actions on all pages of the website to ensure that the customer can find what they want and proceed with their purchase if they want to continue with your business.

 This is called the customer journey (or funnel) and is unique for each website.
 Depending on what industry you are in, how many products/services you offer, and a few other factors will decide what the optimal customer journey looks like.
 Without an optimized website, you’ll lose potential customers, fast!

 What this also means is that your website will need to work properly and efficiently on all devices, not just computers.
 Mobile devices, tablets, and various computer screen sizes must be taken into consideration

 57% of customers say that they are less inclined to recommend a business to friends and family if they don’t have a mobile-friendly website.